 Career Outlook and Salary

-In March 2018, PayScale listed a median annual salary for real estate consultants of $61,914.
+In February 2020, PayScale listed a median annual salary for real estate consultants of $61,737.
 The category of real estate consultants is not included in the occupational outlook handbook provided by the U.S. Bureau of Labor Statistics (BLS), but real estate brokers and sales agents are included.
-The BLS indicated a 6% job growth for real estate brokers and sales agents, which is on average for most careers.
+The BLS indicated a 7% job growth for real estate brokers and sales agents, which is slightly faster than average for most careers.

 If you want to be a real estate consultant, you might also consider alternative careers in real estate or insurance.
 Alternative careers can include a real estate appraiser, insurance sales agent, or a community association manager.